Skip to content

 1. Determine reach term

-The reach term represents the top of the “mountain”, it’s the main topic that you want your company to be known for and build authority around, what you’re aspiring to rank for on the search engine.
+The reach term represents the top of the “mountain.”
+It’s the main topic you want your company to be known for and build authority around, and it's what you aspire to rank for on the search engine.
 Reach terms usually have a high monthly search volume and are generally 1-3 words in length to use to make the most of your efforts in creating marketing content.
-Because of that is extremely important to choose a term that supports your products and/or services, if not you will not be able to reach all the customers you are looking for.

 half-of-the-mountain